esroleo/server-side-api-weather-dashboard/README.md

 <a name="contributing"></a>
 ## 4. Contributing
 Pull requests are welcome.
-For major changes, please open let repository owner know to discuss what would you like to change.
+For major changes, please let repository owner know to discuss what would you like to change.

 <a name="license"></a>
 ## 5. License